Technologies that Play a Factor in Cancer Care in the Future

 mammography

-Detecting cancer at its early stages is possible when medical professionals have detailed knowledge about the environmental and genetic factors that cause the disease and the genetic makeup of the patient.
+Detecting cancer at its early stages is possible when medical professionals have detailed knowledge about the environmental and genetic factors that cause the disease and the patient’s genetic makeup.
 Good screening technologies can facilitate detection along with innovations in the healthcare field.

 Using a genetic test allows medical professionals to know more about the body and the risks they have to deal with.
 It also allows them to create a plan to prevent the disease from developing.
 While some tests cannot determine if certain genetic makeups can develop complex cancers, others have a DNA package that analyzes the hereditary risks for certain types of cancer.
 With this understanding, researchers can better understand the cytotoxicity assay of certain treatments to predict if the treatment or drugs will affect the disease.